Your Guide to Visiting Disneyland with Disabilities

 Planning your trip to Disneyland with disabilities

-Tickets and Annual Passes
+Tickets and annual passes

-• You can purchase one-time or multi-day tickets on Disney’s online reservation system or by calling (714) 781-4636 for mail-to-home orders.
+First, you must reserve your tickets.
+The Disneyland Resort requires reservations to visit their parks and often does not have openings for walk-ins.
+You can purchase one-time or multi-day tickets on Disney’s online reservation system or by calling (714) 781-4636 for mail-to-home orders.

-• For frequent park-goers, Disneyland offers Magic Key annual passes that also offer discounts on food and merchandise throughout the park.
+For frequent park-goers, Disneyland offers Magic Key annual passes that also offer discounts on food and merchandise throughout the park.

-• Lightning Lane Pass is a tiered system for paid access to faster ride queues (prices and availability vary depending on the day).
+Lightning Lane Pass is a tiered system for paid access to faster ride queues (prices and availability vary depending on the day).

 What to know about Disney’s Disability Access Service